-IDENTITY PROOFING – As of October 1, 2013, federal healthcare law requires all affordable health insurance programs (Medicaid, FAMIS, or the Marketplace) to obtain a level of confidence that an applicant’s identity is verified to allow access to sensitive personal information.
-This process is called Identity Proofing and is used throughout the public and private sector to ensure the privacy of personal information.
-Upon contacting the Cover Virginia Call Center or any other method of electronic inquiries into your case records, a member will be required to provide relevant information to prove their identity in order to obtain information on their case over the phone or online.
-If your identity cannot be proofed electronically, you may be asked to provide documentation by mail, fax, or in person to your local agency.

 ANNUAL RENEWAL OF FAMIS

 You must renew FAMIS coverage every year.
 Your local Department of Social Services will attempt to renew the child’s FAMIS coverage electronically.
 If your child’s continuing eligibility cannot be determined electronically, you will be sent a pre-filled application to confirm the information we have on record is still correct.
 When you receive the application, please review to make sure all information is correct, or make the necessary changes.
-This may be done online at CommonHelp.virginia.gov, by phone with Cover Virginia at 833-5CALLVA (833-522-5582) (TDD: 1-888-221-1590), or simply by signing and returning the form.
+This may be done online at CommonHelp.virginia.gov, by phone with Cover Virginia at 855-242-8282, or simply by signing and returning the form.

 If you do not renew within the requested time, your child’s FAMIS coverage will be canceled.